Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Does finasteride work in older men?

 Studies on the effectiveness of finasteride 1mg have been undertaken in men up to the age of 41 years.
 Many older men take finasteride 1mg for hair loss.
-Theoretically the drug should be effective in older men, but the studies to confirm this have not be carried out or are not published.
+Theoretically the drug should be effective in older men, but the studies to confirm this have not been carried out or are not published.

 Does finasteride work in all men?